Shaping the future of your water and sewer services

 We hosted seven Regional Master Planning Program webinars that offered an in-depth look at our master planning initiatives across the seven Local Government Areas we serve.
 These are available to watch here.

-We hosted a webinar to explain the price submission process, detailing how we set our charges, plan capital investments, and establish service standards for the next five-year pricing period.
-This is available to watch here.
+The first webinar provided an overview of the price submission process — explaining how we set our charges, plan capital investments, and define service standards for the five-year pricing period.
+You can watch the recording here.

 We are actively promoting the price submission process and our engagement activities across North East Water's five social media channels and various Facebook community pages throughout the region.